sanmeow/a1111-sd-webui-visual-chatgpt/README.md

+Update
+Since Bing Image creator has all the functions that I need.
+I decide to close this API transfer project.
+Might make a new API collection for improving other sources generated Art.Thanks for understanding U_U

 # WEBUI API version of Visual ChatGPT

 Because putting all those models in VRAM was just too heavy,I decide to make a API version for using AUTOMATIC1111 stable-diffusion-webui.